ValtoForks/dgl/tutorials/001-intro.md

 Running
 -------
 To run DGL applications, a number of shared libraries are required.
 These are OpenGL and GLU (they are usually installed system-wide; if not, update your video card driver), SDL 1.2, Freetype.
 Latter two are expected to be in `lib` directory with the application.
 On Linux, if you want to use SDL and Freetype installed on your system, you can set `USE_SYSTEM_LIBS=1` environment variable before running the application.
-Currently we provide only 32-bit versions of the libraries for Windows and Linux.
+Currently we provide only Windows and Linux versions of the libraries.

 Configuration
 -------------